Call Us | 318-377-1555

 Criminal Defense Attorney in Bossier City, LA

-John D. and Eric G. Johnson Law Firm represents individuals charged with violent criminal offenses, domestic violence crimes, sex offenses, drug crimes, serious traffic violations, DUI, and many other criminal misdemeanor and felony offenses.
-Louisiana laws treat DUI/DWI severely, and you could face serious penalties for a first time offense.
-While a first time DUI/DWI is generally a misdemeanor crime, you could face jail time and fines, in addition to other possible penalties.
-You also risk losing your driving privileges without an attorney to help you fight to retain them.
+John D. and Eric G. Johnson Law Firm represents individuals charged with violent criminal offenses, domestic violence crimes, sex offenses, drug crimes, serious traffic violations, DWI, and many other criminal misdemeanor and felony offenses.
+Louisiana laws treat DWI severely, and you could face serious penalties for a first-time offense.
+While a first time DWI is generally a misdemeanor crime, you could face jail time and fines, in addition to other possible penalties.
+You also risk losing your driving privileges without a Bossier City DWI attorney to help you fight to retain them.

 You face felony charges for a third or higher DWI.
 Felonies are among the most severe charges the state of Louisiana can impose.
 You could spend up to 5 years in jail for your third DWI.
-Don’t hesitate to speak with attorney Eric Johnson to defend your criminal charges in Bossier.
-Call (318) 479-0562 to schedule a free consultation or contact us online.
+Don’t hesitate to speak with DWI lawyer Eric Johnson in Bossier City about defending your DWI charges.
+With over 25 years of experience with criminal defense in the state of Louisiana, you’ll be in good hands.
+Call (318) 377-1555 to schedule a free consultation or contact us online.